jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 Recent DESI DR2 data, when combined with CMB and supernovae, show a significant preference for dynamical dark energy over a cosmological constant.
 Within the Chevallier-Polarski-Linder (CPL) parameterization, the best-fit values are \(w_0 = -0.87 \pm 0.05\), \(w_a = -0.41 \pm 0.28\) (2.5σ) or \(w_0 = -0.785 \pm 0.047\), \(w_a = -0.43 \pm 0.095\) (4.2σ) depending on the dataset combination.

 In this paper, we test whether there is additional room for a stochastic component on top of this smooth dynamical evolution.
 We model late-time fluctuations in \(\Omega_\Lambda\) as an Ornstein-Uhlenbeck (OU) process, with a quasi-normal mode (QNM) extension.
-Using the public DESI DR2 BAO data, we perform a Maximum Likelihood Estimation (MLE) to constrain the amplitude \(\sigma_X\) of these fluctuations.
+Using the public DESI DR2 BAO data, we perform a Maximum Likelihood Estimation (MLE) to constrain the amplitude \(\sigma_X\) of these fluctuations, assuming the CPL background is fixed to the best-fit values.

-We find a definitive null result: the MLE forces the stochastic amplitude to zero (\(\sigma_X \to 0\)) and the QNM frequency to zero (\(\omega_R \to 0\)).
+We find that the MLE drives the stochastic amplitude to the numerical floor: \(\sigma_X \to 0\) and \(\omega_R \to 0\).
 The data are fully consistent with a smooth CPL evolution plus instrumental noise; no stochastic component is required.
-This result places a strict upper limit on the "roughness" of the vacuum: \(\sigma_X < 5 \times 10^{-5}\) (95% CL).
+This result places a phenomenological upper limit on the amplitude of such fluctuations: \(\sigma_X < 1.5 \times 10^{-4}\) (95% CL).

-We interpret this null result as evidence for the **holographic rigidity** of the vacuum: dark energy behaves as a deterministic, homogeneous scalar field (quintessence) or an effective geometric term, rather than a granular medium.
-The absence of local stochastic noise imposes a strong constraint on quantum-gravity models predicting spacetime from discrete information networks.
-The decisive test for any residual granularity will require the >20 bins of Euclid DR1 (expected H2 2026).

-"This limit translates into a constraint on the mass of a possible scalar field mediating dark energy: m ϕ
-≲
-10
-−
-5

-e
-V
-m
-ϕ
-​
- ≲10
-−5
- eV, placing it in the ultralight boson regime."
+We caution that this result is subject to degeneracies between the stochastic component and the CPL parameters, which cannot be fully resolved with only 7 BAO bins.
+The primary contribution of this work is a validated analysis pipeline and a benchmark for future analyses with the \(>20\) bins of Euclid DR1 (expected H2 2026).

 ## Our result does not resolve the absolute cosmological constant problem
 10